Bduz/intro_ml/intro_python/README.md

 * [Introduction to Statistical Learning with applications in Python at **statlearning.com**](https://intro-stat-learning.github.io/ISLP)

   This is actually not a python tutorial.
 It is the accompanying pyhton library for the [An Introduction to Statistical Learning](https://www.statlearning.com/) book.
 This book provides a broad and less technical treatment of key topics in statistical learning.
-This book is appropriate for anyone who wishes to use contemporary tools for data analysis.
-After each chapter, there is a lab coverign its topic.
+It is appropriate for anyone who wishes to use contemporary tools for data analysis.
+After each chapter, there is a lab covering its topic.
 The notebooks are well-written and easy-to-use.